Topographic Surveys in Fort Lauderdale

 What FEMA flood zones affect topographic surveys in Broward County?

-Broward County contains FEMA flood zone designations including AE, VE, X, AH.
-Significant flood hazard area — large portion of county within SFHA zones.
-Base Flood Elevations range from 5-9 ft NAVD88.
+Broward County contains FEMA flood zone designations including X, AE, AH, VE, AO, D. Significant flood hazard area — large portion of county within SFHA zones.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel, not from a county-wide range.
 Our surveyors document flood zone status as part of topographic surveys deliverables when applicable.

 Does Fort Lauderdale have its own building department for topographic surveys permits?

-Yes, the City of Fort Lauderdale Engineering Division handles permits within Fort Lauderdale city limits, separate from the county.
-Contact them at (954) 828-8000.
+Yes, the City of Fort Lauderdale Development Services Department — Permitting Services handles permits within Fort Lauderdale city limits, separate from the county.
+Contact them at +1 954 828 3160.
+Permit applications are submitted digitally through the city LauderBuild portal.
 Waterfront permits often require multi-agency coordination: city, Broward County, FL DEP, and U.S. Army Corps of Engineers.
 Our team coordinates directly with Fort Lauderdale's building department to ensure your topographic surveys meets all city-specific requirements.

 Which Fort Lauderdale neighborhoods do you serve for topographic surveys?